contourpy/contourpy/docs/user_guide/line_type.rst

   * **Code**: includes `Matplotlib`_ kind codes for the previous line array.
   * **Offset**: individual lines are identified via offsets into the previous line array.

-The format of data returned by :func:`~contourpy.SerialContourGenerator.lines` for each of the possible :class:`~contourpy.LineType` members is best illustrated through an example.
+The format of data returned by :func:`~contourpy.ContourGenerator.lines` for each of the possible :class:`~contourpy.LineType` members is best illustrated through an example.

 .. plot::